Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Results

 \subsubsection{Measurement guarantees}

 With these two definitions, we are able to formalize what we mean by equipping a measurement scheme with guarantees.
-As sketched in \cref{fig:schematic}, we are given access to a device or experiment that prepares an unknown quantum state $\rho$ and some Hamiltonian \cref{eq:Hamiltonian}.
+As sketched in \cref{fig:schematic}, we are given access to a device or experiment that prepares an unknown quantum state $\rho$ and some Hamiltonian \eqref{eq:Hamiltonian}.
 Not only do we want to estimate its energy from repeated measurements, but we would like to accommodate the energy estimator with rigorous tail bounds.
 That is, we wish to determine how close the estimate $\hat{E}$ is to the actual but unknown energy $E$ and how confident we can be about this closeness.
 Mathematically, we capture the two questions by the \emph{failure probability}, i.e., the probability that $\abs{\hat{E}-E} \geq \epsilon$ for a given estimation error $\epsilon > 0$.
 In general, this quantity cannot be efficiently evaluated (as it depends on the unknown quantum state produced in the experiment).
 Nevertheless, we can often provide upper bounds to it that hold regardless of the quantum state under consideration.
 One crucial requirement is that we simultaneously want to minimize the total number of measurement rounds.
 For instance, in grouping strategies we extract multiple samples from a single measurement outcome.
-This introduces correlation between samples for commuting Pauli terms in~\cref{eq:Hamiltonian} and, therefore, standard arguments based on basic tail bounds cannot be applied.
-We resolve this issue by formulating a modified version of the vector Bernstein inequality~\cite{Gro11,Ledoux1991} in a first step to bound the joint estimation error of each of the contributing Pauli observables.
+Here, the grouping is carried out such that the variance, $\text{Var}[\hat E]$, of the unbiased estimator~\eqref{eq:energy_estimator} is minimized.
+By virtue of Chebyshev's inequality, this serves as an upper bound to the failure probability.
+However, $\Var[\hat E]$ is neither known and one has to rely on estimating it by empirical (co)variances of the Pauli observables.
+This, in turn, introduces an additional error that is both unaccounted for and in general not negligible for finite measurement budgets~\cite[Proposition~4]{Mourtada22EmpVarError}.
+However, due to the introduced correlation between samples for commuting Pauli terms in the Hamiltonian~\eqref{eq:Hamiltonian}, standard arguments based on basic tail bounds cannot be applied.
+We resolve both issues by formulating a modified version of the vector Bernstein inequality~\cite{Gro11,Ledoux1991} in a first step to bound the joint estimation error of each of the contributing Pauli observables.
 In particular, this takes into account any correlated samples that stem from the same measurement round.
 In the same step, we extend the inequality to arbitrary random variables in a separable Banach space which might be of independent interest.
-In a second step, we show that this actually serves as an upper bound of the absolute error of the energy estimation.
-Throughout this work, we denote the set $[n]\coloneqq \{ 1, \dots, n\}$ as $[n]$.
-Additionally, the $p$-norm of a vector $\vec{x}$ is denoted as $\lpnorm{x}$ and the absolute value of any $x \in \CC$ as $\abs{x}$.
-With this notation, the guarantee reads as \begin{theorem}[Energy estimation inconfidence bound] Consider $\vec Q$ obtained from a measurement scheme (\cref{def:measurement_scheme}) for some input $(N,H)$.
-Let $\delta \in (0,1/2)$.
-Fix a compatibility indicator $f=\mc{C}$ or $f=\mc{C}_\mathrm{QWC}$.
-Denote the number of compatible measurements for observable $O^{(i)}$ by $N_i(\vec Q)\coloneqq \sum_{j=1}^N f(Q_j,O^{(i)})$ and assume $N_i \geq 1$ for all $i\in [M]$ (we usually drop the $\vec Q$-dependence).
-Denote $h'_i \coloneqq \abs{h_i} / \sqrt{N_i}$ and $h''_i \coloneqq \abs{h_i} / N_i$.
-Moreover, let $0 \leq \epsilon \leq 2\lpnorm[1]{\Vec{h'}} (1 + 2\lpnorm[1]{\Vec{h'}} / \lpnorm[1]{\Vec{h''}})$.
-Then any grouped empirical mean estimator~\eqref{eq:energy_estimator} satisfies
+Afterwards, we show that this actually serves as an upper bound of the absolute error of the energy estimation.
+In particular within the grouping framework, this signifies a paradigm shift: our guarantees are a step towards fulfilling desideratum~\eqref{item:Guarantee} \emph{unconditionally}, i.e., without having to rely on estimating the variance of the estimator in the first place.